BUILD SHEETS NOW AVAILABLE FOR CHECKERS

 If you wish to join, dues are only $25 per year (North America) and $30 (Foreign) in US funds.
 We accept check, money order, BillPay®, and PayPal®.
 If you wish to pay via PayPal® the fee is increased by $3 to defray the cost of their transaction fee - Don't forget to include your address the first time.
 Membership includes a subscription to the quarterly newsletter (mailed in January, April, July and October).
 Plus access to restricted areas and information on our website.
 Membership runs from February through January of the following year.
 If you join in the middle of a year, back issues for that year will be mailed to you.

-To see what it looks like right now, click here on Checker Car Club of America Convention The URL for the site is Checkercon.org because we are a not for profit organization.
+Click here to go directly to this site Checker Car Club of America Convention The URL for the site is Checkercon.org because we are a not-for-profit organization.

 The 2015 Checker Car Club of America convention is heading to South Bend, Indiana, and since Tim and Zandra Bower are the only club members in town, Tim thought (and some of you suggested) that he would enlist a virtual committee to advise and act as sounding board from time to time.
 June 25, 26, 27, 2015, are the dates (Thursday through Saturday) with Sunday as the go home date.